 These Acts aim to protect Victorian workers and improve conditions in Victorian workplaces.

-The Child Employment Act 2003 (Vic) protects young Victorians in the workplace.
-The Act requires employers to apply for a permit to employ children under the age of 15.
-It also sets out the conditions under which an employer can do so.
+The Child Employment Act 2003 protects young Victorians in the workplace.
+This Act requires employers to apply for a permit to employ children under the age of 15 and sets out the conditions under which an employer can do so.